NUbots/NUbots/module/localisation/BallFilter/README.md

 ## Description

-This module takes in a list of vision balls, uses the ball measurement closest to our current estimate and applies a rudimentary exponential filter to the measurement.
+This module takes in a list of vision balls, uses the ball measurement closest to our current estimate and applies a kalman filter to the measurements.

 ## Usage